Submit Sheet Music

 - Choose the location where you would like your master to reside (Toronto or Montréal).

 - Complete and submit the form for that location.
 You will receive an email copy of your completed form.
 (If you can’t find it in your Inbox, check your Junk folder.)

-- If your PDF or ZIP file is too large to upload (over 48MB), save it to a storage device and deliver to the location you selected.
+- If your PDF or ZIP file is too large to upload (over 48MB), save it to a storage device (such as a CD or data disk) and deliver to the location you selected.
 Include a print copy of the email you received.